-Let’s imagine that I’m the car driver in this situation.
-I’m approaching the street for my turn and there’s a cyclist mid-block or so.
+So, I’m the motorist, approaching the street for my turn and there’s a cyclist mid-block.
 I have only a second to read the situation.
-If the cyclist is on the edge of the road, if she is not reacting to my approach, if she seems to be going slower than I am, I’m probably going to accelerate past her and make my turn.
+If the cyclist is near the edge of the road, if she is not reacting to my approach, if she seems to be going slower than I am, I’m probably going to accelerate past her and make my turn.
 At motorist speeds, cyclists seem to be standing still, so once my nose has passed the bike, she’s out of my “Zone of Concern”.
 Right or wrong, that’s the view from behind the wheel.

 I’d also add, that after making thousands of right turns in their driving lives, motorists have never needed to check the narrow space to their right before turning.
-(Old habits die hard.)
-Which is a good transition to how we bikers can change the dynamic.
+Which is a good transition to how cyclists can change the dynamic.

 Get involved.
 Taking Charge

 First of all, approach every Right Turning Intersection with a scan over your left shoulder.
 THIS VERY ACT informs approaching drivers that some interaction is taking place.
 Make eye contact if possible – there’s something primal about having someone look directly at you – it absolutely gets your attention.

 Someone has to take charge here, and this is your chance to exercise the “Assertive” aspect of your roadway personality.
 Look back, Signal, and negotiate to take the lane.
 When you’ve been acknowledged, gently start to slide Left.
 Confirm once more, then PEDAL!
 GO!
 The very act of pedaling Communicates your intention – you intend to enter the intersection first!